-(iv) Impairment of non-cash-generating assets The carrying amounts of the Corporation's noncash-generating assets are reviewed at each reporting date to determine if there is any indication of impairment.
-If any such indication exists, the non-cash-generating asset's recoverable service amount will be determined.
-The recoverable service amount of an asset is the higher of its value in use and its fair value less costs to sell.

-If an asset's carrying amount exceeds its recoverable service amount, the asset is impaired and the carrying amount is written down to the recoverable service amount.
-For revalued assets, the impairment loss is treated as a revaluation decrease (see b (ii) above).
+(iv) Impairment of non-cash-generating assets The carrying amounts of the Corporation's nonfinancial assets are reviewed at each reporting date to determine if there is any indication of impairment.
+For land that is identified to be contaminated the asset will be tested for impairment by considering its recoverable service amount to its carrying amount.
+The recoverable service amount of an asset if the higher of its value in use and its fair value less costs to sell.
+If an asset's carrying amount exceeds its recoverable service amount the asset is impaired and the carrying amount is written down to the recoverable amount.